coruus/elliptic-twin-curves/README.markdown

 # Soleil

-**PDF of factors of twists of curves over the Solinas primes I: Numerical results**
+Distribution of the orders of twists of prime-order curves:
+Numerical results

 Let `F_p` be a finite field over a prime `p`, and